Kitchen remodel debris

 Small amounts of tile from a normal remodel may need review before loading because tile is heavy.
 Concrete, dirt, brick, rock, and heavy fill are not accepted in standard rentals.

-The 17-yard is useful for many bathroom and smaller kitchen projects.
-The 20 or 21-yard dumpsters are better for larger remodels, bulky debris, or contractor cleanup.
+The 15-yard is useful for many bathroom and smaller kitchen projects.
+The 20-yard dumpsters are better for larger remodels, bulky debris, or contractor cleanup.